sharpjs/DependencyQueue/README.md

 typical FIFO (first in, first out) queue.
 The queue accepts enqueued items in any order but yields dequeued items in an order that respects dependencies: an item is not dequeued until any items on which it depends have been dequeued.
-If one must ascribe a catchy initialism to such a queue, a nice one is WIRDO — **w**hatever **i**n, **r**everse **d**ependency **o**ut.
+If one must have a catchy acronym for such a queue, a possibility is WIRDO — **w**hatever **i**n, **r**everse **d**ependency **o**ut.

 If an example would be helpful, skip to the [Examples](#examples) section.